 Do you have 30 minutes to discuss your case with an Arizona Accident Lawyer?

 Even slight physical injuries can cut down a victim’s active working years.
 It is important to look at a victim’s earning ability both prior to and following the accident in order to calculate employment damages.
 Their current earnings and the amount of earnings they are expected to lose over the course of their remaining employment lifespan must be examined.
 It must also be determined whether their working life has been shortened as a result of the injury.
 An “inflation multiplier” and the job’s market value can help a vocational expert come up with a true number estimate.
 Be sure to have a properly skilled expert calculate these figures.

 There are larger numbers that will be requested in the course of calculating damages, but this one is the most easily understandable and accessible to the layperson.
 When it is explained to the typical juror that “the accident victim will lose “X” amount of dollars over his lifetime, and his family will never see this money,” they will usually understand.
 The combination of this figure with existing medical bills and future life care cost will greatly increase the amount of pain and suffering damages awarded.
 The average juror will typically have no trouble grasping that a victim, who had had their whole life ahead of them and was preparing for a satisfying personal and employment life, will now be faced with the possibility that they must settle for much less.
 It is the juror’s job to ensure that the victim does not have to settle for less, and most jurors take that responsibility very seriously.

-Here at Cantor Crane, we take our client’s future seriously.
+Here at Cantor Injury Lawyers, we take our client’s future seriously.
 We see to it that the insurance company is aware of this also, and we will diligently work hard at maximizing your loved one’s chances of obtaining the best possible settlement.